oyooyo/keyble/README.md

 # keyble

-*keyble* is a set of command line tools for controlling/interfacing with [eqiva eQ-3 Bluetooth Smart Lock](https://www.eq-3.com/products/eqiva/bluetooth-smart-lock.html)s.
+*keyble* is a set of command line tools for controlling/interfacing with [eQ-3 eqiva Bluetooth Smart Lock](https://www.eq-3.com/products/eqiva/bluetooth-smart-lock.html)s.

 At a price of just about 60€, these Smart Locks offer an excellent price/performance ratio.
 But until now, these smart locks could only be controlled using the vendor's official Smartphone app, and could not be integrated into existing smart home systems.

+If you intend to use *keyble* to control an eqiva Bluetooth Smart Lock, you might also be interested in the cheap [eQ-3 eqiva Bluetooth Smart Radiator Thermostat](https://www.eq-3.com/products/eqiva/bluetooth-smart-radiator-thermostat.html)s from the same vendor.
+I wrote [a similar tool for controlling eQ-3 eqiva Bluetooth radiator thermostats](https://github.com/oyooyo/nixfilter-rtble) that works almost identical to *keyble*.

 ## Current status

-*keyble* is currently in an early alpha state:
+*keyble* is still in an early state:

 - Only the most basic features are currently implemented:
     - Registering new users